-Tobacco laws in Queensland
+Smoking laws in Queensland

-Regulations apply when smoking in a vehicle.
+Find out about the rules that apply to smoking in a vehicle.

-Proposed and existing regulations around the sale and use of electronic cigarettes.
+Find out about the rules for the sale and use of electronic cigarettes.

 Local government has an important role to play in supporting and creating smoke-free public places.